Home / My Organic Homemade Japanese Sauces

 Japanese mayonnaise is a bit different from the mayonnaise you get at your regular US stores, as it’s made with egg yolks and rice vinegar or apple vinegar, not whole eggs and distilled vinegar like American mayonnaise does.

 And most importantly, most of those Japanese brand mayonnaise including Kewpie ones contain MSG and I don’t like that fact.
 But like I didn’t say “all” the Japanese mayonnaise, there are few Japanese brands that make mayonnaise with no MSG actually, and I was usually buying them when I was in Japan.
-But since I moved to the US, only one I can get which contains no MSG here is this one:

 My original Yakiniku sauce recipe is coming soon!